 - Art

-- Fire Safety
+- Fire Safety/Scouting Heritage

 - Fishing

-- Leatherwork

 - Mammal Study

 - Reptile and Amphibian Study

+- Sculpture

+- Swimming (must be a Blue Swimmer)

+- Weather

 - Learn to Swim is available at 2:00 and should be a priority for Scouts who need to develop swimming skills.
 It is not a merit badge.